dima-xd/golang-training-shop-grpc/README.md

 # golang-training-shop-grpc

-This is grpc-gateway project for working with products via database shop.
+This is grpc-gateway project for working with products via shop database.

 **grpc-server** runs on `8080` port.
 **gateway** runs on `8081` port.